Pub Version Dart Package Docs License: MIT Build Status

 • Dart utilizes unchecked try/catch exceptions.
 Handling errors as values is preferred for maintainability, thus the Result type.

-• Dart has nullable types but you cannot do null or non-null specific operations without a bunch of if statements.
-Option<T> fixes this with no runtime cost and you can easily switch back and forth to nullable types since it is just a zero cost extension type of T?.
+• Dart has nullable types but you cannot do null or non-null specific operations without a bunch of if statements and bugs may be introduced due to T?? not being possible.
+Option<T> fixes this with no runtime cost and you can easily switch back and forth.

-• Dart is missing the functionality of Rust's ? operator, so we implemented it in Dart.
+• Dart is missing the functionality of Rust's early return operator (?) operator, so we implemented it in Dart.

 • Dart is missing a built in Cell type or equivalent (and OnceCell/LazyCell).